claytonkreisel/nhl-stat-ingestor/README.md

 In order to run the tests for this project use the `yarn test` command.
 If you have a specific file you would like to test you can do so by using  `yarn test path/to/test/file.spec.ts`.

-### ORM (TypeORM)
+### ORM (Prisma)
-This project uses the power of TypeORM.
-In order to access in-depth documentation visit the [TypeORM Documentation Site](https://typeorm.io/).
+This project uses the power of Prisma.
+In order to access in-depth documentation visit the [Prisma Documentation Site](https://www.prisma.io/docs).